netg5/airport-management/README.md

 * Thymeleaf

 ## Services
-* config-service - microserivce which makes calls to tht repository where all configurations are stored - [https://github.com/sergeivisotsky/flight-reservation-config](https://github.com/sergeivisotsky/flight-reservation-config)
+* config-service - microserivce which makes calls to the repository where all configurations are stored - [https://github.com/sergeivisotsky/flight-reservation-config](https://github.com/sergeivisotsky/flight-reservation-config)
 * auth-service - microservice responsible for authentication and authorization
 * eureka-service - microservice registry where of all microservices can be observed
 * doc-service - Swagger documentation service